DevOpsBootcamp/website/source/programming.rst

 .. ifnotslides::

-    In our declaration we specified each member and it's type for the strict.
+    In our declaration we specified each member and its type for the struct.
-    Each language's implementation (or lack there-of) of struts differs slightly but all act about the same.
+    Each language's implementation (or lack thereof) of structs differs slightly but all act about the same.